sabre-io/sabre.io/source/katana/goals.md

 Admin interface
 ---------------

 We will also add an admin interface.
-This admin interface should be seperable from the rest of the package.
+This admin interface should be separable from the rest of the package.

 * The admin interface should be 100% client side.
 PHP must not be used.